wyfo/apischema/README.md

 # apischema

-Makes your life easier when it comes to python API.
+`apischema` makes your life easier when dealing with API data.

-JSON (de)serialization, *GraphQL* and JSON schema generation through python typing, with a spoonful of sugar.
+This library offers JSON (de)serialization, *GraphQL* and JSON schema generation through python typing, with a spoonful of sugar.

 ## Documentation